 What about the Prague weather in April or March?

 On the same afternoon, I sat on the terrace, enjoying my Prague Beer in the sunshine, while 1 hour later, I was trying to escape a hail storm.
-It was windy, it rained, but I also got a sun burn from being outside and not putting on sun lotion.
+It was windy, it rained, but I also got a sunburn from being outside and not putting on sun lotion.
 So prepare for it all.
-Weather in March and April in Prague can be unpredictable, so bring a warm coat (preferable water proof) and a hat and scarf.
-Also bring a bag when you browse the city, to stuff all your winter cloths when the sun comes out to plan.
+Weather in March and April in Prague can be unpredictable, so bring a warm coat (preferably waterproof) and a hat and scarf.
+Also bring a bag when you browse the city, to stuff all your winter clothes when the sun comes out to plan.